|VOLUME VI. – No. 5.||THURSDAY, 28 MAY, 2020||PRICE: FREE|

 - Morag’s Quirks #8: MQI counts in Accounting and Statistics

 - What does the application look like to the queue manager?

 We share all the above links on our Twitter feed and Facebook page so if you don’t want to wait until the end-of-month newsletter, follow us on there.

 There are a number of conference events where IBM MQ will be featured in the coming months.
 Hopefully you’ll be able to sign up to one near you and obtain some MQ technical education.

-This months highlighted product information is a video which introduces the MO71 product.
+This months highlighted product information is a video about the MQSCX Control Language.